sam-young/NoughtsAndMines/readMe.md

 Phase two was the styling and animation of events in the game, and the general formatting of elements to improve appearance.

+### Sequence of events

+1. The user lands on the welcome page.
+    1. A new Module is created and initial values are set

+### General Notes/Realisations

+- The function for new game should be stored within the session object, and the function for new session within the module object.
+-